Processed food recovery approaches can help resolve stubborn diet-related diseases

 -CME Feedback

-Processed Food Addiction and Mental Health
+Processed Foods and Mental Health

-Practitioners and clients alike want to know where the epidemics of mental health issues come from and how to alleviate the distress of depression and anxiety.
+Practitioners and human resources managers alike want to know where the epidemics of mental health issues come from and how to alleviate the distress of depression and anxiety.
 This presentation walks the audience through a dramatic re-framing of the mental challenges experienced by people in westernized cultures who eat an average of one pound of processed foods per person per day .
 Audiences take away easily understood ways to gain more control over mental, emotional, and behavioral issues.

-Knowledge of this subject helps us to sympathize with our patients, and to determine useful strategies for making progress towards goals.
+and to determine useful strategies for making progress towards goals.

 -CME Feedback